microsoft/fluent-ui-react/specs/Accessibility.md

 Accessibility behavior is a function that takes properties of the component combined with state and maps it to:
 - `role`, `aria-*` attributes, `tabIndex` and other attributes related to accessibility
-- assignement of keyboard keys to component actions
+- assignment of keyboard keys to component actions
 - focus zone (arrow keys navigation) definition

  Behaviors code is located in [accessibility](https://github.com/microsoft/fluent-ui-react/tree/master/packages/accessibility) package.

 ## Component creation process
 1. Create accessible component prototype
 2. Validate the prototype (test with all supported screen reader / OS combinations)